Manpower trends in the Banking Sector in India

 Overview of the Indian Economy and Banking Industry:

 The growth story of the Indian Economy is on course despite temporary setbacks owing to specific global and local factors.
-India has been growing at around 7% to 9% in the last few years while developed Western economies are growing at less than 4%.
+India has been growing at around 5% to 9% in the last few years while developed Western economies are growing at less than 4%.
+The period 2012-14 has been a challenge but consensus is that the next growth curve is ahead.
 India, along with emerging economies like China, Brazil and Russia are expected to power the global economy in the next few decades.
 Factors like liberalization, globalization and the emergencies of a strong and aspirational middle class are the key underpinnings of this development and these factors are here to stay.
 Such high economic growth will have a massive positional growth impact on the Banking Industry.

 Manpower Requirement of the Banking Industry: